Frances Abington: Early life

-She was born Frances Barton or Frances "Fanny" Barton, as the daughter of a private soldier.
+She was born Frances Barton (nicknamed "Fanny"), as the daughter of a private soldier.
 She began her career as a flower girl and a street singer.
 It was also rumoured that she recited Shakespeare in taverns at the age of 12, along with being a prostitute for a short period to help her family with financial problems.
 Later, she became a servant to a French milliner.
 During that time, she learnt about costume and learnt French.
 Her early nickname, Nosegay Fan, came from her time as a flower girl.

 Career

 Her first appearance on stage was at Haymarket in 1755 as Miranda in Mrs Centlivre's play, Busybody.
 She rose to become a principal actor in October 1756 when she was cast as Lady Pliant in The Double Dealerat the Drury Lane.
 The play's cast also included the stars Hannah Pritchard and Kitty Clive.
 She also appeared in Ireland, where her Lady Townley (in The Provoked Husband by Vanbrugh and Cibber) was a success.
 David Garrick convinced her to return to Drury Lane, and they worked together there until his retirement in 1776.

 From 1759 onwards she appeared in the bills as "Mrs Abington", following her marriage to her music tutor, the royal trumpeter James Abington.
 They separated shortly after their marriage as he could not cope with her popularity.
 They lived separately, with Fanny paying James a small annual stipend to stay away from her.
 She subsequently had affairs with an Irish MP, Needham, who left her a considerable estate, and William Petty, 2nd Earl of Shelburne.
 The income from her estate and her stage work made her a wealthy woman.

 She remained at the Drury Lane for 18 years, being the first to play more than 30 important characters, notably Lady Teazle (1777) in The School for Scandal.